-Integrateosteopathic principles in education and professional practice
+- Integrateosteopathic principles in education and professional practice

 The UIWSOM curriculum is divided into Phases that include weekly longitudinal community engagement and early clinical experience activities.

-Phases I and II are comprised of eight integrated units with unit nine serving as a capstone.
+Phases I is comprised of eight integrated units with unit nine serving as a capstone.
 All units are organized around weekly themes that illustrate our curricular components: osteopathic principles and practices, professional identity formation and applied biomedical sciences.
 Additionally, six curricular threads are weaved throughout the curriculum and include: Mental Health and Wellness, Spirituality, Social Accountability, Service and Scholarship, Student Success, Mentoring and Advising, Board Preparation, Evidence-based Medicine.
 Contact hours are limited each week to allow for ample self-directed learning time, review and reinforcement.

 9. Capstone (Spirituality, Mental Health and Wellness)